Snowflake is a columnar database optimized for data retrieval operations, so loading data into Snowflake using DML statements (

 - Copies files into Snowflake area (local file system, Azure Blob, or Amazon S3).

-- Checks to see if the destination Snowflake table exists, and if it does not - creates the table using metadata from the source.
+- Checks to see if the destination Snowflake table exists and if it does not create the table using metadata from the source.

 - Cleans up the remaining files, if needed.

-Read how to efficiently load large datasets into Snowflake with Etlworks.
+Read how to efficiently load large datasets into Snowflake with Etlworks Integrator.